rust-lang/crates.io/README.md

 **DISCLAIMER: The process of setting up a mirror is a work-in-progress and is likely to change.
 It is not currently recommended for mission-critical production use.
-It also requires a version of cargo newer than 0.13.0-nightly (f09ef68 2016-08-02); the version of cargo currently on rustc's beta channel fulfils this requirement and will be shipped with rustc 1.12.0 scheduled to be released on 2016-09-29.**
+It also requires Cargo from Rust distribution 1.12.0 or later.**

 ### Current functionality: a read-only, download-API-only mirror